GSA/fpki-guides/_announcements/02_google_ct.md

 ## How Can I Test CT Compliance for My Intranet Website?
 To test CT compliance, you'll need to use a pre-release version of Chrome.

 - Google will start enforcing CT with [Chrome 67](https://www.chromium.org/developers/calendar){:target="_blank"}.
 Chrome 67 is available for a limited time <!--beta version to use for testing?-->at [Chrome Canary channel](https://www.google.com/chrome/browser/canary.html){:target="_blank"}.
+Download and install Chrome 67 as recommended by Google.
 - You'll need to use a special command line flag to execute the browser: [Add a command-line flag for CT testing](https://bugs.chromium.org/p/chromium/issues/detail?id=816543&can=2&q=816543&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified){:target="_blank"}.

-The CT and certificate information is cached in Chrome.
+**Important Testing Note:** CT enforcement and website certificate chain information is cached in Chrome.
 Before you start each test, clear the cached data from within the browser:<br><br>
    ```
    Settings->Advanced
    Ctrl + Shift + Del)
    ```

-1. Download and install the Chrome 67 latest build from [Chrome Canary channel](https://www.google.com/chrome/browser/canary.html){:target="_blank"}.

-2. Find the directory path to the new Chrome executable.
+1. Find the directory path to the new Chrome executable.
 For example:

    ```
    Windows: C:\Users\<username>\AppData\Local\Google\Chrome SxS\Application\chrome.exe
    ```

-3. Open a command line in the executable directory to enable CT for _a date in the past_, measured in seconds.
-For example, this command will enable CT checking for any TLS/SSL certificate issued after January 1, 2015 (1420086400 seconds):
+2. Open a command line in the executable directory to enable CT enforcement for _a date in the past_, measured in seconds.
+For example, this command will enable CT enforcement for any TLS/SSL certificate issued after January 1, 2015 (1420086400 seconds):

    ```
    chrome.exe --enable-features="EnforceCTForNewCerts<EnforceCTTrial" --force-fieldtrials="EnforceCTTrial/Group1" --force-fieldtrial-params="EnforceCTTrial.Group1:date/1420086400"
    ```

-4. Browse to one of your intranet websites with a TLS/SSL certificate issued from a Federal PKI CA.  Alternatively, you can use these test sites: [FPKI Graph](https://fpki.idmanagement.gov/tools/fpkigraph/){:target="_blank"} or [Joint Personnel Adjudication System](https://jpasapp.dmdc.osd.mil/JPAS/JPASDisclosureServlet){:target="_blank"}.
+3. Browse to one of your intranet websites protected by a TLS/SSL certificate issued from a Federal PKI CA to force the generation of a a CT enforcement error.
+Alternatively, you can use these sites: [Treasury PKI Homepage](https://pki.treas.gov/){:target="_blank"} or [Joint Personnel Adjudication System](https://jpasapp.dmdc.osd.mil/JPAS/JPASDisclosureServlet){:target="_blank"}.

-5. If you don't see an error, clear the cache from the previous test and ensure that you launch Chrome using the command line with the CT flags enabled.
+4. If you don't see an error, clear the cache from the previous test and ensure that you launch Chrome using the command line with the CT enforcement flags enabled.

-6. Apply the registry settings given in [Disable CT Checking for Government-Furnished Equipment](#disable-ct-checking-for-government-furnished-equipment) for your intranet sites.
+5. Apply the registry settings given in [Disable CT Enforcement for Government-Furnished Equipment](#disable-ct-enforcement-for-government-furnished-equipment) for your intranet sites.

-7. Clear the cache again, and re-launch Chrome using the command line argument in Step 3.
+6. Clear the cache again, and re-launch Chrome using the command line argument in Step 2.

-8. Observe the changes in CT errors and repeat as needed.
+7. Observe the changes in CT enforcement errors and repeat as needed.

 {% include alert-info.html content="Thank you to NASA teams for these testing procedures.
 Please check the GitHub Issues in the GSA's fpki-guides Playbook repository for any in-progress discussions." %}